yasen-yankov/ios-docs/Guides/Chart/Axes/categoric.md

 # Chart Axes: Categoric

-TKChart uses Categoric axes to plot data that contains categoric values.
+<code>TKChart</code> uses Categoric axes to plot data that contains categoric values.
 The axis is valid only in the context of Cartesian series.
 It also introduces several important properties:

-- **majorTickInterval** - defines an interval among major axis ticks.
+- <code>majorTickInterval</code> - defines an interval among major axis ticks.

-- **minorTickInterval** - defines an interval among minor axis ticks.
+- <code>minorTickInterval</code> - defines an interval among minor axis ticks.

-- **baseline** - contains a value, which defines how the series data should be aligned.
-For example, The TKChartBarSeries might render its bars up and down  depending on whether its value is greater or less than the baseline value.
+- <code>baseline</code> - contains a value, which defines how the series data should be aligned.
+For example, The <code>TKChartBarSeries</code> might render its bars up and down depending on whether its value is greater or less than the baseline value.

-- **offset** - determines an axis value where the axis is crossed with another axis.
+- <code>offset</code> - determines an axis value where the axis is crossed with another axis.

 ##Configure a TKChartCategoryAxis##